What is Dredging?

 Special equipment called a Dredge is used to loosen and then suck out the sediment and debris.

 Dredging keeps waterways and ports navigable.
-Many times, it is also done to protect coasts, redevelop coast or to reclaim land.
+Many times, it is also done to protect coasts, redevelop coast, or to reclaim the land.

 What Is Dredging Used For?